JabArmen/ECommerceProject2022/README.md

         * Displayed all the products in different divs one on the other's side.
             * Image of the product
-            * Paragraph describtion of it
+            * Paragraph description of it
             * A button to add it to the cart.
     * Cart page:
-        * List of all the productes added by the user to their cart.
+        * List of all the products added by the user to their cart.
             * Small image
             * Name of the product
             * Price of the product